mrigankpawagi/LeanearTemporalLogic/README.md

     - `Suffix.composition`: $\sigma[i\ldots][j\ldots] = \sigma[i+j\ldots]$
     - `Suffix.zero_identity`: $\sigma[0\ldots] = \sigma$
     - `prefix_monotonicity`: Prefixes of a set contains the prefixes of its subsets
+    - `closure_monotonicity`: Closure of a set contains the closure of its subsets
     - `finite_traces_are_prefixes`: Finite traces of a system are prefixes of its infinite traces
     - `closure_contains_property`: A property is contained in its closure
     - `prefix_of_closure_is_prefix`: Prefixes of a closure coincide with the prefixes of the original property
+    - `prefix_distributes_over_union`: Prefixes of a union of two sets coincide with the union of the prefixes of the sets
+    - `closure_distributes_over_union`: Closure of a union of two sets coincides with the union of the closures of the sets
+    - `closure_idempotent`: Closure of a closure is the closure itself

 - **Satisfaction of LTL Formulae by Worlds**:
   - $$\sigma \vDash \varphi$$: A world $$\sigma$$ satisfies an LTL formula $$\varphi$$